-Appendix 3: Screening Matrix
+Appendix 3 - Screening Matrix

-Policy Scree ening: Categorising the Potential Effects of the Plan (Tyldesley, 2009) Criteria Category Rationale Category A: Category A: No negative effect A1 Options/ policies that will not themselves lead to development e.g. because they relate to design or other qualitative criteria for development, or they are not a land use planning policy.
-A2 Options/ policies intended to protect the natural environment, including biodiversity.
-A3 Options/ policies intended to conserve or enhance the natural, built or historic environment, where enhancement measures will not be likely to have any negative effect on a European site.
-A4 Options/ policies that positively steer development away from European sites and associated sensitive areas.
-A5 Options/ policies that would have no effect because no development could occur through the policy itself, the development being implemented through later policies in the same plan, which are more specific and therefore more appropriate to access for their effects on European Sites and associated sensitive areas.
-Category B: No significant effect В Options/ policies that could have an effect but would not be likely to have a significant (negative) effect on a European site (alone or incombination with other plans or projects) because the effects are trivial or 'de minimis' even if combined with other effects.
-Category C: Likely significant effect alone C1 The option, policy could directly affect a European site because it provides for, or steers, a quantity or type of development onto a European site, or adjacent to it.
+Policy Screening: Categorising the Potential Effects of the Plan (Tyldesley, 2009) Criteria Category Rationale Category A: N lo negative effect A1 Options/policies that will not themselves lead to development e.g. because they relate to design or other qualitative criteria for development, or they are not a land use planning policy.
+A2 Options/policies intended to protect the natural environment, including biodiversity. А3 Options/policies intended to conserve or enhance the natural, built or historic environment, where enhancement measures will not be likely to have any negative effect on a European site.
+A4 Options/policies that positively steer development away from European sites and associated sensitive areas.
+A5 Options/policies that would have no effect because no development could occur through the policy itself, the development being implemented through later policies in the same plan, which are more specific and therefore more appropriate to access for their effects on European Sites and associated sensitive areas.
+Category B: N lo significant effect В Options/policies that could have an effect but would not be likely to have a significant (negative) effect on a European site (alone or in-combination with other plans or projects) because the effects are trivial or 'de minimis' even if combined with other effects.
+Category C: L ikely significant effect alone C1 The option, policy could directly affect a European site because it provides for, or steers, a quantity or type of development onto a European site, or adjacent to it.
 C2 The option, policy could indirectly affect a European site e.g. because it provides for, or steers, a quantity or type of development that may be very close to it, or ecologically, hydrologically or physically connected to it or it may increase disturbance as a result of increased recreational pressure.
 C3 Proposals for a magnitude of development that, no matter where it is located, the development would be likely to have a significant effect on a European site.
-C4 An option, or policy that makes provision for a quantity/ type of development (and may indicate one or more broad locations e.g. a particular part of the plan area), but the effects are uncertain because the detailed location of the development is to be selected following consideration of options in a later, more specific plan.
-The consideration of options in the later plan will assess potential effects on European Sites, but because the development could possibly affect a European site a significant effect cannot be ruled out on the basis of objective information C5 Options, policies or proposals for developments or infrastructure projects that could block options or alternatives for the provision of other development or projects in the future, which will be required in the public interest, that may lead to adverse effects on European sites, which